UniVoucher/UniVoucher-For-Woocommerce/readme.txt

 * Dynamic product image generation with drag-and-drop customization interface

 == Upgrade Notice ==

+= 1.2.5 =
+Minor update with general improvements and bug fixes.
+This version enhances error handling and includes minor UI/UX refinements for better user experience.

 = 1.2.4 =
 This update introduces new settings for on-demand order and cart limits, improves error messaging for exceeding limits, and refines the admin interface for better usability.